ashlynthemitm/ashlynthemitm/README.md

 - Collaborated alongside 7 Computer Science students to build a solution for The Non-profit organization Rebuilding Aurora

 ### [Menu Match](https://github.com/ashlynthemitm/MenuMatch) - Course Project (MySQL, Python, Flask, JavaScript, HTML/CSS)
-- MenuMatch is an application that assists Georgia State University
+- MenuMatch is an application that assists Georgia State University students in finding nearby restaurants that match their preferences

 ### [ASHCALC-The-Calculus-Calculator](https://github.com/ashlynthemitm/ASHCALC-The-Calculus-Calculator) - Personal Project (Java)
 - The ASHCALC is a scientific calculator that can also compute basic algebraic and calculus functions